themindfulbit/themindfulbit.github.io/_drafts/tomcat-tails.md

 That being said, if you've ever liked anything I've made and wanted to give back a bit, I'd appreciate it if you [bought the pack](https://appsto.re/us/j8oyhb.i?app=messages) and sent a few random tails to your friends.
 Someone out there (probably in Japan) might find a Tomcat Tails sticker pack ridiculously useful or joy-inducing.
 Knowing that would make me happy too.

 I miss the Tomcat.
-Flying it was like driving a classic Mustang -- you might not have A/C, power steering, power windows, or FM radio, but with a hell of a lot of acceleration available to could still be a whole lot of fun to drive.
+Flying it was like driving a classic Mustang -- you might not have A/C, power steering, power windows, or FM radio, but with a hell of a lot of acceleration available, it's still be a whole lot of fun to drive.
 Maybe it's not the kind of car you'd necessarily want to take to the grocery store every day, but if you did, you'd sure look cool doing it.
 The Super Hornet is more like a brand-new SUV.
 Comfy, great cruise control, lots of room to carry stuff, but not exactly fast and not quite as glamorous.

 Everything changes, even airplanes.
 But stickers are totally forever.